Mobile marketing: Shared virtual numbers

-Dedicated Virtual Numbers
+Dedicated virtual numbers

-To avoid sharing numbers with other senders, and for brand recognition and number consistency, leasing a dedicated virtual number, which are also known as a long code or long number (international number format, e.g. +44 7624 805000 or US number format, e.g. 757 772 8555), is a viable option.
+To avoid sharing numbers with other senders, and for brand recognition and number consistency, leasing a dedicated virtual number, which are also known as a long code or long number (international number format, e.g. +44 7624 805000 or US number format, e.g. 757-772-8555), is a viable option.
 Unlike a shared number, it can receive SMS replies.
 Senders can choose from a list of available dedicated virtual numbers from a bulk SMS provider.
 Prices for dedicated virtual numbers can vary.
 Some numbers, often called Gold numbers, are easier to recognise and, therefore, more expensive to lease.
 Senders may also get creative and choose a vanity number.
 These numbers spell out a word or phrase using the keypad, like +1-(123)-ANUMBER.

 Short codes

 Shortcodes offer very similar features to a dedicated virtual number but are short mobile numbers that are usually 5-6 digits.
 Their length and availability are different in each and every country.
 These are usually more expensive and are commonly used by enterprises and governmental organizations.
 For mass messaging, shortcodes are preferred over a dedicated virtual number because of their higher throughput and are great for time-sensitive campaigns and emergencies.

 In Europe, the first cross-carrier SMS shortcode campaign was run by Txtbomb in 2001 for an Island Records release.
 In North America, it was the Labatt Brewing Company in 2002.
 Over the past few years, mobile short codes have been increasingly popular as a new channel to communicate to the mobile consumer.
 Brands have begun to treat the mobile shortcode as a mobile domain name, allowing the consumer to text message the brand at an event, in-store and off any traditional media.

 Short codes provide a direct line between a brand and their customer base.
 Once a company has a dedicated short code, they are able to directly message their audience without worrying if the messages are being delivered, unlike long code D.I.D.s (Direct Inward Dial, another term for phone number).
 Whereas long code texts face a higher level of scrutiny, short codes give you unrivalled throughput without triggering red flags from the carriers.